kelvinc123/rag-hotel-data/README.md

 # iSEArch Hotels Project

-iSEArch Hotels is a Retrieval-Augmented Generation (RAG) hotel search chatbot that leverages Qdrant for enhanced semantic search capabilities, integrating OpenAI for natural language understanding and Traversaal API for dynamic content retrieval.
+iSEArch Hotels is a Retrieval-Augmented Generation (RAG) hotel search chatbot that leverages Qdrant for enhanced semantic search capabilities, integrating OpenAI for natural language understanding and Traversaal.ai API for dynamic content retrieval.

 ## Awards and Recognition 🏅